-- Spring: forage rapes (SF Greenland), leafy turnips (SF Pacer), turnips (SF White Star, SF Envy) for summer feed and kale (SF Fuel, SF Voltage) for winter feed.
+- Spring: forage rapes (SF Greenland), leafy turnips (SF Pacer), turnips (SF White Star, SF Envy) for summer feed and kale (SF Fuel) for winter feed.

-- Summer: kale (SF Fuel, SF Voltage), turnips (SF G2) and swedes for winter feed.
+- Summer: kale (SF Fuel), turnips (SF G2) and swedes for winter feed.
 Turnips (SF White Star, SF Envy) or late flowering rape (SF Greenland) for autumn feed.

 - Autumn: forage rapes (SF Greenland) or turnips (SF White Star, SF G2) for late autumn to winter feed